ItsJayPM/GoAnimateRipper2/README.md

 - Flow Frames
 ### Stuff to keep in mind
 - A good chunk of the themes are ***LARGE***.
 Only use this tool if you have the space for it.
+- This tool does not currently support `cc_theme`s.
+For that functionality, refer to the old code available elsewhere.
 - `charparts` need to be ripped manually.
-As far as I know, they are hardcoded.
+As far as I know, they are partially hardcoded, and require some aspects of `cc_theme`s to be implemented.
-- This tool does not currently support `cc_themes`.
-For that functionality, refer to the old code available elsewhere.